Department of Finance

 Prerequisite: FIN 3013 with a grade of "C-" or better.

 Development of financial management techniques for developing businesses.
 Topics include cash flow projections, managing cash and working capital, estimating cost of capital, project evaluation, issues of limited diversification, and nontraditional sources of funds as well as growth and exit strategies.
 Generally offered: Fall, Spring.
-Differential Tuition: $126.
+This course has Differential Tuition.

 FIN 4423.
 Investment Portfolio Management.
 (3-0) 3 Credit Hours.